UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Awareness of common mover surcharges for things like stairs and bulky items helps prevent surprise fees on your final bill.

-Long Carry and Shuttle Fees
+Long Carry, Shuttle, and Elevator Fees

 Access is everything when it comes to moving logistics.
-A “long carry fee” applies when the moving truck cannot park close to your front door, forcing the crew to haul items over a specific distance, typically 75 feet or more.
-If your street is too narrow for a large semi-truck, the company might charge a “shuttle fee.”
-This covers the cost of renting a smaller vehicle to transfer your goods from the main van to your home.
-Measuring the distance from the street to your door and checking parking regulations beforehand can save you from these hefty additions.
+A long carry fee applies when the moving truck cannot park close to your front door, forcing the crew to haul items over an excessive distance — typically 75 feet or more.
+If your street is too narrow or winding for a large semi-truck, the company might charge a shuttle fee to rent a smaller box truck to transfer your goods from the main van to your home.
+Additionally, navigating vertical obstacles adds significant time.
+Movers often charge extra for carrying items up multiple flights of stairs or using elevators.
+Even if your high-rise building has a freight elevator, you might face an elevator fee if the crew has to wait for access or share it with other tenants.

-Bulky Item Charges
+Bulky Item and Hoisting Charges

 • Pianos (upright or baby grand)